pymc-devs/pymc-examples/examples/howto/hypothesis_testing.myst.md

 p_in_rope
 ```

+So there is only a 2.2% probability that the mean is practically equivalent to zero.
+This is sufficiently low that we can reject the hypothesis that the mean is practically equivalent to zero.

++++

 Third time in a row, `arviz` has our back and can plot the ROPE and HDIs.

 ```{code-cell} ipython3
 az.plot_posterior(idata, var_names=["mu"], rope=rope, figsize=(14, 3));
 ```

-This shows that there is only a 2.6% chance that the mean is within the chosen ROPE.

-+++

 {ref}`kruschke2018rejecting` outlines the HDI+ROPE decision rule, which is summarised in the figure taken from that paper: